Travel.State.Gov > International Parental Child Abduction > Country Information > Norway International Parental Child Abduction Information

 Outside the United States or Canada: 1-202-501-4444

-The Norwegian Central Authority (NCA) for the Hague Abduction Convention is the Ministry of Justice and Police (MOJ).
+The Norwegian Central Authority (NCA) for the Hague Abduction Convention is the Royal Norwegian Ministry of Justice and Public Security.
 Immediately upon receiving an application from the central authority of another contracting state, the MOJ will review the application to ensure that it meets the conditions of the Hague Abduction Convention and that the required documents are enclosed.
 Being an administrative authority, the MOJ cannot make a decision on whether the child should be returned or not.
 This jurisdiction belongs entirely to the courts.
 The NCA can be reached at:

 To initiate a Hague case for return of, or access to, a child in Norway, the USCA encourages a parent or legal guardian to review the eligibility criteria and instructions for completing the Hague application form located at the Department of State's website and contact the Department of State for assistance prior to initiating the Hague process directly with the NCA.
 The USCA is available to answer questions about the Hague application process, to forward a completed application to the NCA, and to subsequently monitor its progress through the foreign administrative and legal processes.